-Today, my first phone call was from a Baby Boomer who asked if she really needs a LinkedIn profile?
+Today, my first phone call was from an over 50 year old who asked if she really needs a LinkedIn profile?
 She was not job hunting, and she didn’t realize that employees, customers, clients, and other colleagues might be checking her out.
 “Oh no,” she replied.
 “No one will be impressed if they see what I have up.
 I haven’t updated it in years.”

 She was mistaken to think only job hunters use LinkedIn.
 However, US News reports that 95% of recruiters use LinkedIn to find and evaluate job candidates.
 It seems everybody is using this professional network.
 One of the best things you can do for your career is to have a terrific LinkedIn profile.
 These 17 useful tips will help you create a profile that will impress others.

 By default, your current job title will show as your headline.
 That is not what you want.
 This heavily searched section should focus on what you do.
 State the work title you qualify for, do now, or want.
 Be specific using standard titles that are typically found on a job search site.
 You can highlight the field you are interested in, plus any specialties or key certifications that you possess

 Your profile headline and job titles are weighted heavily in LinkedIn’s search algorithms.
 State the most accurate name for what you do to clarify to a reader if your formal title isn’t clear.
 For example, “Tech 3” might be the internal title, but “Network Engineer” is the actual work you do, so you would want to use that instead.
 You have 100 characters available so add anything distinctive, example: Product Manager – Global Emerging Countries